Cambridge-ICCS/FTorch/pages/troubleshooting.md

 It may be tempting to build on Windows using MinGW.
 However, [libtorch does not currently support MinGW](https://github.com/pytorch/pytorch/issues/15099).
-Instead please build using Visual Studio and the intel fortran compiler (ifort) as detailed in the project README.
+Instead please build using Visual Studio and the intel Fortran compiler (ifort) as detailed in the project README.

 ## Apple Silicon